 4. All startups should be addressing a problem in the market.
 What is that exact problem and how are you solving it?

 It costs a fortune to send kids to college, and parents who take action early are in the best financial shape.
 Dorado helps parents to figure out exactly what college will cost and open a college savings account.
 Best of all, it allows friends and family to make contributions directly to their savings account.

 5. Have you thought about your business model yet?
 I’m assuming so, so tell us a bit about it.

-9. Is the current state of the economy playing to your favor?
+8. Is the current state of the economy playing to your favor?
 If so, why?
 If not, why?
 What is your forecast of the market throughout 2008 and do you see affects?
 Macro and Micro economic theory would be interesting to hear about.

 I’m concerned that the current market is not as favorable as it was a year ago.
 People may be more skittish now about saving in the financial markets and they may feel less able to put money aside.
 However, potential increases in taxes make college savings accounts more attractive.